 - Sharsheret is a USA-based organisation of cancer survivors dedicated to addressing the unique challenges facing young Jewish women living with breast cancer.

 - The US-based Hope For Two website provides information and support to women diagnosed with breast cancer while pregnant.

-- To find services and support in your area, visit BCNA’s local services directory.
+- To find services and support in your area, visit BCNA’s online service finder.